Why MBE/MBD/PMI Will Fail Part II

 What is the alternative to this idiotic format?

-I will try to keep this short.
+I will try to keep this bit of history short.

 In the beginning the original selling point of 3D CAD was to create faster "drawings".
 Now these were not drawings but when plotted they looked just like drawings.
 How were they made?
 They were created in a documentation module.
 No, not a drawing module since nothing was drawn.
 Views or instances of the 3D model were placed inside a border using correct orthographic projection and then dimensioned (detailed), notes and other annotation are added.
 These documents were created to the drawing standards used for centuries.